Welcome to today's edition of the Rush 24-7 podcast.

 That's what you've got to do to be considered tough enough to explain yourself to the electorate.

-So I mean, listen, I'm sorry.
+So, I mean, listen, I'm sorry.

 I mean, we can wimp out all day.

-Anyone tough enough to be a U.S. Senator has got to be tough enough to do that.
+Anybody tough enough to be a U.S. Senator has got to be tough enough to do that.

-And I hope that uh that Rand will.
+And I hope that Rand will.

 Why?